In 2022, the cheapest way to buy Filecoin (FIL) in the UK is on a popular cryptocurrency exchange like Coinbase (via its Advanced Trade UI) or Kraken.

 You can buy Filecoin (FIL) on two of the best cryptocurrency exchanges available to UK residents.

 - Kraken: Established in 2011, this is one of the longest-running cryptocurrency exchanges.
 It supports more than 50 cryptocurrencies and has at least 4 million users.
-You can learn more about them in my Kraken review.
+You can learn more about it in my Kraken review.

 In 2022, each of these exchanges also allows you to deposit GBP into your account for FREE.
 This has made the process of buying cryptocurrency much simpler and cheaper than it’s ever been before.